hashicorp/hcdiag/README.md

 To reliably debug the widest variety of issues with the lowest impact on each machine, `hcdiag` runs on one node at a time and gathers the view of the current node whenever possible.

 ### Prerequisites
 The `hcdiag` binary often issues commands using HashiCorp's product clients.
-Therefore the utility must have access to a fully configured client in its environment for product diagnostics.
+Therefore, the utility must have access to a fully configured client in its environment for product diagnostics.
 Specifics are offered below per client.

 #### Consul
 - [Consul CLI documentation](https://www.consul.io/commands/index)